ledger/ledger.github.io/Roadmap-for-3.0.markdown

-# ledger 3.0 development roadmap
+# Ledger 3.0 development roadmap

 The next major version is getting very close, which will be 3.0.0.